VioletKimble/violetkimble.github.io/research.md

 **RNA-seq Analysis of Sex Differences in the Striatum Cocaine Response of NOD Mice** _Laboratory of Dr. Elissa Chesler_

-I investigated how sex differences play a significant role in cocaine dependence.
+I explored how sex differences play a significant role in cocaine dependence.
 I performed RNA-seq analysis and found that female NOD mice showed significant differences in cocaine-induced striatum gene expression, while the male NOD mice showed no significant differences.
 Using AMIGO for Gene Ontology (GO) enrichment, I identified Pprcl and Nr4a1 as candidate genes that could play a more significant role in sex differences in cocaine response.

-**Investigated the effects of enriched environment on learning and memory in Long Evans rats** _Laboratory of Dr. Christina McKittrick_
+**The effects of enriched environment on learning and memory in Long Evans rats** _Laboratory of Dr. Christina McKittrick_

 I performed behavioral tests, such as the forced swim test, the elevated zero maze, and the Morris water maze to see if maternal separation had lasting effects on various behaviors.
 I was responsible for scheduling and running various behavior assays as well as statistical and graphical analysis of the behavioral data.